dhil/bytecodealliance-rfcs/accepted/exception-handling.md

 proposed constructs.
 For example, the producer can emit some prelude code that runs in the beginning of each `catch` to determine whether the runtime is in the search phase or unwind phase.

+## Implementation strategies

+We identify three feasible implementation strategies for stack unwinding.

+1. Side table: we can store information about which parts of the code can raise exceptions and where their respective handlers are located in a bespoke runtime-managed data structure.

+2. Calling convention: we can extend the calling convention to propagate exception information between function calls.

+3. DWARF unwinder: we can implement a bespoke unwinder for a subset of DWARF.
+This subset should cover the set of special-purpose registers used by Wasmtime.

 ## Unwinding across instances
 [unwinding-instances]: #unwinding-across-instances